 On H+1 post injection, I felt a substantial amount of relief in my right foot.
 Unfortunately, the pain reappeared on H+2 post injection until the next seven days.
 I immediately contacted Dr.Luthfi and I was requested to perform the joint injection again 3 weeks after the diagnostic injection.
 The initial dose of oxycodone didn’t work on me anymore.
 I also upgraded it because of the chronic pain that frequently appeared.
 Another thing I’m grateful for by being under Dr. Luthfi’s care is he pays a really good attention to his patients, in example by giving a prompt response whenever I contacted him, even on weekend.
-I fully acknowledge that he has a tight schedule.

 The struggle of consuming oxycodone was real.
 It was hard for me to concentrate during the day.
 I woke up feeling hungover every morning, when I had to balance the preparation of my further education, the NGO that I joined, the new small business as well as the job seeking, to run errands and to drive.
 I even fell asleep when I did the mock exam in classroom.
 I didn’t mind to force myself that way rather than limited by ailment to do activities.